-Compatibility with OS/VS VSAM: Beginning with VSE/VSAM Release 2, two values can still be specified with the SHAREOPTION parameter; the first value specified is now used to indicate the way a file can be shared across both a partition and a system in DOS/VSE.
+Compatibility with OS/VS VSAM: Beginning with VSE/VSAM Release 2, two values can still be specified with the SHAREOPTION parameter; the first value specified is now used to indicate the way a file can be shared across both partitions and systems in DOS/VSE.
 The second SHAREOPTION value is the same as before; it is allowed for compatibility with OS/VS.